17 November 2025

 .

-Why there are so many fighters who broke their own shin while kicking their opponent’s leg with Round Kick?
+Why there are so many fighters who broke their own shin when they kicking the opponent’s leg in fighting tournaments?

-The reason is: Those kickers (who broke their own shin) are smashing their own weak bone wrongly to opponent’s strong body part.
+The reason is: Those fighters who broke their own shin are smashing their own weak bone wrongly to opponent’s strong body part.

-Some instructors are often teaching their students to kicking the opponent’s leg using Round Kick like these:
+Some instructors are often teaching their students to aiming the Round Kick to opponent's thigh like these: